connexcs/docs/docs/class5/connexml.md

 ### Pause

-The `Pause` verb waits silently for a given amount of time, or by default, one second.
+The `Pause` verb waits silently for a given amount of time, or by default, 5 seconds.
 `Pause` doesn't use any nouns, and a self-closing tag is mandatory.

 !!! example